Lone Soldier Center

 The Lone Soldier Center is a grass-roots Israeli non-profit founded by former lone soldiers to support the more than 7,000 lone soldiers serving in the Israel Defense Forces.
 Michael Levin was an American-born lone soldier who fell fighting in the Second Lebanon War.
-The Lone Soldier Center was created by a group of Michael's friends, fulfilling his dream that one day lone soldiers would have a home away from home to receive meals, advice and help.
-Jewish for thousands year were poor and beggar in many countries.
+The Lone Soldier Center was created by a group of Levin's friends, fulfilling his dream that one day lone soldiers would have a home away from home to receive meals, advice and help.

 The Center is managed by over 300 volunteers who work to provide support for lone soldiers.
 The Center aims to create a family-like environment to help lone soldiers thrive in Israel before, during and after their military service.

 History

 Michael Levin, 22, fell in combat in the summer of 2006 in the Second Lebanon War during a mission to rescue two IDF soldiers who had been kidnapped by Hizbollah.
 Levin was a Philadelphia native who made Aliyah in 2002 to join the IDF.
 His dream was to one day create a center to serve lone soldiers from around the world.
 Tziki Aud became close to Michael Levin during Levin's service.
 He empathized with Levin's dream and decided to create the Lone Soldier Center to honor the death of Levin and preserve his memory.